plastiq-it/aast-laravel/README.md

 2. Send us your forked repo link

 #### Part 2
-1. create a public repo under your github account and send us the link
+1. create a public repo under your github account for the WP project and send us the link
 2. Include any special setup details if you need to tell us in the `readme`